 - For individuals who are symptomatic, a cardiologist will order a routine or a nuclear stress test.
 This procedure combines the treadmill with images recorded by a computerized camera to pinpoint arterial blood flow restriction to parts of the heart.

 The heart tests I have listed here can make a big difference in whether you need treatment or not, and what kind.
-You can find more information about heart function tests, blood inflammation tests and other tests at Drsinatra.com.
+You can find more information about tests for strokes and where I like the numbers to be at Drsinatra.com.